About the Headland

 Current and Future Status of the Headland

-All of Malabar Headland was until recently owned by the Commonwealth of Australia.
-In December 2012 the Western Bushland section of 17.7 Hectares was handed to the NSW Government for the creation of Malabar Headland National Park.
-In March 2016 the Eastern Bushland section of 70 Hectares was also handed over to become the Eastern section of the National Park.
-These sections are currently being environmentally remediated and made safe for visitors, and are not yet open to the public.
+All of Malabar Headland was previously owned by the Commonwealth of Australia.
+In December 2012 the Western Bushland section of ~18ha was handed to the NSW Government for the creation of Malabar Headland National Park (Western Section).
+In March 2016 the Eastern Bushland section of ~70ha was also handed over to become the Eastern Section of Malabar Headland National Park.

 The NSW National Parks & Wildlife service website has further details on Malabar Headland National Park here.